PrefectHQ/prefect/docs/concepts/notifications.md

 > If a run of any flow with **daily-etl** tag enters a **failed** state, send a notification to **my-slack-webhook**

-When the conditions of the notification are triggered, you’ll receive a simple message:
+When the conditions of the notification are triggered, you’ll receive a message:

 > The **fuzzy-leopard** run of the **daily-etl** flow entered a **failed** state at **22-06-27 16:21:37 EST**.